 The Florida panther is the last subspecies of Puma still surviving in the eastern United States.
 Historically occurring throughout the southeastern United States, today the panther is restricted to less than 5% of its historic range in one breeding population located in south Florida.
-The panther population has increased from an estimated 12-20 (excluding kittens) in the early 1970s to an estimated 100-160 in 2014.
+The panther population has increased from an estimated 12-20 in the early 1970s to an estimated 100-180 in 2014.
 The panther is listed as endangered under both the Federal Endangered Species Act (ESA) (16USC1531-1544) and Florida Administrative Code (FAC) 68A-27.

-In 2008, the Florida Panther Recovery Plan was revised with a goal "to achieve long-term viability of the Florida panther to a point where it can be reclassified from endangered to threatened, and then removed from the federal list of endangered and threatened species."
+In 2008, the Florida Panther Recovery Plan (Plan) was revised with a goal "to achieve long-term viability of the Florida panther to a point where it can be reclassified from endangered to threatened, and then removed from the federal list of endangered and threatened species."
 It further explains that a viable population, for the purposes of recovery, is defined as one in which there is a 95% probability of the persistence for 100 years.

-The 2008 Recovery Plan states: "Public support is critical to attainment of recovery goals and reintroduction efforts.
+Furthermore, the Plan states: "Public support is critical to attainment of recovery goals and reintroduction efforts.
 Political and social issues will be the most difficult aspects of panther recovery and must be addressed before reintroduction efforts are initiated."

-In 2013, the USFWS appointed a Florida Panther Recovery Implementation Team consisting of members representing the Service, National Park Service, FWC, private landowners and nongovernmental organizations, with a mandate to facilitate those recovery activities most needed to progress toward the recovery goals identified in the Plan.
-The Team identified Landowner Incentives as their highest priority action item.
+In 2013, the USFWS appointed a Florida Panther Recovery Implementation Team (Team) consisting of members representing the Service, National Park Service, FWC, private landowners and nongovernmental organizations, with a mandate to facilitate those recovery activities most needed to progress toward the recovery goals identified in the Plan.
+The Team identified the need to develop more diverse incentives for private landowners as their highest priority action item for conserving the Florida panther.